techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 }

 What is the output?

+A. Line 4

+B. Line 6

-a.
-Line 4
+C. Line 4
-b.
 Line 6

-c.
-Line 4
-Line 6
-d.
-No output, compile error
+D. No output, compile error
 e.
 No output
 f.

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: